enyeartc/capstone1/README.md

 To accurately create a model that will predict if an employee should choose Options or RSU's.

 ## Strategy
-Although there are three choices, this project will only see if an employee should choose options or not.
-In order to do this I will plot a regression model, find a threshold value that will maximize the F1 value (discussed below) and this will attempt to predict if an employee should pick options or not.
+This project will only see if an employee should choose options or not.
+In order to do this I will create a Logistic Regression model, find a threshold value that will maximize the F1 value (discussed below) and this will attempt to predict if an employee should pick options or not.

 ## Data
 Initially data looks like the following, this data doesn't help for future predictions at a row by row level.
 A 0 or 1 is needed to indicate if they should pick options.
 To get this value the future values will be calculated.